ajalexsmith/PirateRadio/README.md

 The program is set to pull files from a music folder, however you can change the directory on line 4 to suit your needs

 This is still a work in progress, and I hope to possibly add a web interface, of which you can upload files to the music folder.

+You must have the PhatBeat Libary installed before using this program.
+This can be done by executing the following command in the terminal:

+<code>curl -sS https://get.pimoroni.com/phatbeat | bash</code>

+To clone the code, type in the following command:

+<code>git clone </code>